KDCube ReAct Agent

 | Workdir sharing | Host bind mount | S3 snapshot + restore |

-| Network isolation | unshare(CLONE_NEWNET) | Task-level VPC security group |
+| Network isolation | Split executor has no network; combined uses a child network namespace | Task-level VPC security group plus executor-child network isolation |

 | Task lifetime | Container exits, docker rm | ECS task STOPPED |